 Heading out on a road trip from Austin to New Orleans?
 Taking a road trip from Austin to New Orleans is a great way to see the country and experience different cultures.
-The trip can be done in a number of different ways, but the most important thing is to plan ahead and be prepared for anything.
+The trip can be done in several different ways, but the most important thing is to plan and be prepared for anything.

 Why take a road trip from Austin to New Orleans?